Viktorwikland/Dynamo-Installer/README.md

 ## How to run
 1. Run RunMe.bat
-2. powershell script launches a small ui prompting user to specify revit version the files are compatible with.
+2. A powershell script launches, presenting a small ui prompting user to specify which revit version the files are compatible with.
   ![image](https://github.com/Viktorwikland/Dynamo-Installer/assets/164318861/51411a40-2ee0-4385-ae42-87637c1ba8b7)
 3. Choose version and press "OK"
+4. The files are now copied into the corresponding folders depending on file type.
-4. Installation result presented in a dialog box
+5. Installation result presented in a dialog box

    ![image](https://github.com/Viktorwikland/Dynamo-Installer/assets/164318861/9563b288-a058-4b9f-ab12-acc663657a34)